 My role is as the Children and Young People Development Officer in Northumberland is to research and maintain an up to date record of how schools are using their PE and Sport Premium, as well as offering support and guidance.
 Another area of my role is leading on the Active Lives CYP Survey in Northumberland.
 I also support the Charity’s involvement in the Northumberland Level 3 School Games, linking to other programmes of work and community sport objectives, as well as supporting the delivery of the Satellite Club Programme in Northumberland.

 I studied Sports Coaching at Northumbria University then went onto complete a Masters Degree in Sport and Exercise Psychology.
-My dissertation and thesis were based around motivation to participate in physical activity, looking at children and young people and women and girls.
 I have also previously been a Sports Coach in First and Primary Schools across the North East.

 In my spare time I play Netball and volunteer at my club to support the junior teams.
 I also enjoy going to the gym and going for walks with my family and friends.

-I graduated from Teesside University in 2008 with a First Class Honours degree; I then joined Rugby Football League as the North East Regional Volunteer Coordinator progressing to Regional Development Officer before joining Tyne and Wear Sport in 2013.
+Previously I have worked with the Rugby Football League as the North East Regional Volunteer Coordinator progressing to Regional Development Officer before joining Tyne and Wear Sport in 2013.
 During 2017 I was the England Women’s Rugby League Team Manager travelling to France on tour and to Australia for the 2017 World Cup.